dekarrin/ictiobus/docs/fishi-usage.md

 * `{NON-TERM$N}` - The child node corresponding to the Nth occurance of non-terminal symbol `NON-TERM` in the production (0-indexed).
 * `term`         - The child node corresponding to the first occurance of terminal symbol `term` in the production.
+If used as an arg to a hook function, must be separated from prior symbol by whitespace.
 * `term$N`       - The child node corresponding to the Nth occurance of terminal symbol `term` in the production.
+If used as an arg to a hook function, must be separated from prior symbol by whitespace.

 ### Syntax-Directed Translation Schemes